gresockj/bbende.github.com/_posts/2017-06-20-apache-nifi-records-and-schema-registries.md

 ### Record Processing Example

-For an example, lets read a log file using a GrokReader and convert it to JSON using a JsonRecordSetWriter, and lets demonstrate how to interact with the Hortonworks Schema Registry.
+For an example, let's read a log file using a GrokReader and convert it to JSON using a JsonRecordSetWriter, and lets demonstrate how to interact with the Hortonworks Schema Registry.

 * Download the source for latest registry release, currently 0.2.1